-FY 2021-22 \$95,000

-FY 2022-23 \$195,000

-FYs 2023-24 through 2025-26 \$200,000 per fiscal year
+FY 2023-24 \$200,000 per fiscal year FYs 2024-25 through 2027-28 \$150,000 per fiscal year

-2. California Highway Patrol (CHP) Agreement to Support Enforcement Activities CHP will continue its support of CalRecycle's field efforts in the areas of ground and aerial surveillance, covert and overt investigations, inspector security, training for state and local law enforcement officers, and roadside checkpoints to assist CalRecycle as well as local waste tire enforcement personnel in their efforts to detect and deter waste tire facility and hauling violations.
-If CHP is unable to continue this work after the current contract expires in December 2021 due to budget or priority issues, CalRecycle will pursue a similar agreement with other law enforcement agencies.
+2. California Highway Patrol (CHP) Agreement to Support Enforcement Activities

+CHP will continue its support of CalRecycle's field efforts in the areas of ground and aerial surveillance, covert and overt investigations, inspector security, training for state and local law enforcement officers, and roadside checkpoints.
+CHP will also assist CalRecycle as well as local waste tire enforcement personnel in their efforts to detect and deter waste tire facility and hauling violations.
+If CHP is unable to continue this work after the current contract expires in December 2024 due to budget or priority issues, CalRecycle will pursue a similar agreement with other law enforcement agencies.
 This effort also includes surveillance and enforcement support focused on illegal activities related to tire exports through California ports and in the California-Mexico border region.